Finding resources for STEAM integration that are of high quality can be a daunting task.

 These dice are printed with images, so you can let your students’ imaginations run wild with story development, tableau, composition and more.
 These work well for whole-group or center instruction.

-Exploratorium has taken their website and created a book of activities and ready-made resources that you can use right away in your classroom.
+Exploratorium has taken their website and created a book of activities and ready-made resources for STEAM that you can use right away in your classroom.

 Zoomy – Handheld Microscope